-spiral2grow Marriage Family Therapy, a prominent provider of Internal Family System Therapy in New York city, has professionals that include Internal Family System therapist, IFS Counselors and IFS Psychotherapist, who are expert in Internal Family System Therapy (IFS). spiral2grow Marriage Therapy, located in midtown Manhattan at 260 Madison #8023, New York, NY 10016, offers IFS treatment solutions through individual counseling, marriage counseling, couples therapy, family therapy as well as relationship coaching.
+spiral2grow Marriage Family Therapy in NYC, a top provider of Internal Family System Therapy in New York city, has IFS therapists that specialize in Internal Family System.
+The IFS Counselors and IFS Psychotherapist, are trained in in Internal Family System Therapy. spiral2grow Marriage Family Therapy, located in midtown Manhattan at 260 Madison #8023, New York, NY 10016, offers IFS treatment solutions through individual counseling, marriage counseling, couples therapy, family therapy as well as relationship coaching.
 It is also used to address business and corporates challenges and bring a very comprehensive approach to solve business issues in a systematic and systemic way.

-Internal Family Systems Therapy is comprehensive, integrative approach that was developed by Richard C. Schwartz.
+Internal Family Systems Therapy (IFS) is comprehensive, integrative approach that was developed by Richard C. Schwartz.
 The system was originally develop in the 80s to treat trauma and other related symptoms, and later was enhanced to provide therapy guidelines for working with individuals, couples and families.

 Every system is comprised of part.
-So, it is the nature of the human mind to be subdivided into an indeterminate number of sub-personalities called parts.
-You can think of them as “small people” inside us.
-Each has its own perspective, feelings, memories, goals, and motivations.
+So, it is the nature of the mind to subdivide into sub-personalities called parts.
+You can think of them as “little people” inside us.
+Each has its own perspective, feelings, memories, purpose, and motivations.
 We all have parts like the inner critic, the abandoned child, the pleaser, the angry part, and the loving caretaker.
 While all parts of good intentions, their limited perspective may harm the bigger picture of the Self.

-All parts are valuable and want to play constructive inner roles, no matter how problematic it might be.
-They are forced into extreme and destructive roles by external influences and by the self-perpetuating nature of inner polarizations and imbalances.
+All parts within the Self are valuable and want to play constructive inner roles, no matter how problematic it might be.
+From their subjective perspective they are pushed into extreme and destructive roles by external circumstances and by the nature of inner polarizations and imbalances.
 Once they “feel” valuable and believe that the system is safe, they will naturally return to a balanced attitude and establish a greater harmony with other parts of the self.

-Once you understand that a part has a positive intent, it doesn’t mean that you give that part power.
-You change your perspective and attitude toward that part, while having understanding and appreciating that part, while taking the steps to heal them.
-This is fundamentally different from the way we ordinarily relate to our parts.
+When clients understand that a part has a positive intent and accept it, they change their perspective and attitude toward that part.
+With compassion, they can better understand and appreciate that part, while taking the steps to accept and heal them.
 Usually when we become aware of a part, the first thing we do is evaluate it.
 Is it good or bad for us?
 If we decide it is good, we embrace it and give it power.
 We act from it.
-If we decide it is bad, we try to suppress it or get rid of it, however, this doesn’t work.
-You can’t eliminate that part.
-You can only push it into your unconscious, where it will continue to affect you, unfortunately, without your awareness.
+If we decide it is bad, we try to suppress it or get rid of it, however, this attitude doesn’t work as you can’t eliminate that part.
+When you try to do it, it simply pushed into the unconscious, where it will continue to negatively affect you, unfortunately, without your awareness.
 That is why it is important to recognized our unconscious parts and bring them to a conscious level, where we can them deal with them respectfully and gently.